 Learn Fractions Fast

-The hardest thing about learning fractions is adding them.
+The hardest thing about fractions is adding them.
 Multiplication is easy, but addition is usually taught as a complex multi-step process.
 It's a real pain.

 But it doesn't have to be that way!